mittinatten/freesasa/doc/doxy_main.md

 HETATM fields are included when the PDB input is read.
 For other residues such as Nucleic Acids or nonstandard amino acids, or unrecognized HETATM entries the VdW radius of the element is used.
-Warnings are emitted in this case.
+Warnings are emitted in the latter case.
+If the element can't be determined or is unknown, a negative radius is returned (this will make freesasa_structure_radius() return a NULL pointer).

 @page Config-file Classifier configuration files